The number of seniors in the U.S. is large and growing.

 According to the U.S. Census Bureau, there are over 56 million American adults ages 65 and older, which make up 16.9% of the population.
 By 2030, that number is projected to reach over 73.1 million, or 20% of the population.
 By 2050, it will be 85.7 million, or roughly 22% of the population.

-As the large baby boomer and millennial generations head into their golden years, there will be an increased need for elder care.
-One option is assisted living.
+As the large baby boomer and millennial generations head into their golden years, there will be an increased need for elder care, with options available worldwide, such as aged care homes Gold Coast.

 In this article, we’ll go over what assisted living is and its advantages and disadvantages.